edidiongaligbe/Starbucks_Capstone_Project/README.md

 ### Evaluation Metrics
-The following metrics are used to evaluate the model.
+Accuracy will be used to evaluate the model's performance.

-1. Accuracy.
-2. Balanced Accuracy.
-3. Matthew Correlation Coefficient (MCC)
+### Benchmark
+Model must have an accuracy score between 0.75 and 0.95

 ### Credits and Acknowledgements
 Thanks to Udacity and Starbucks for providing dataset.